G20 leaders pay respects at Gandhi memorial as they wrap up Indian summit and hand over to Brazil

 The leaders stood before wreaths placed around the memorial, which features an eternal flame and was draped with orange and yellow marigold garlands.

-The one reserved for Modi identified him as president of "Bharat" — an ancient Sanskrit name championed by his Hindu nationalist supporters that shot to prominence as the summit approached.
+The one reserved for Modi identified him as prime minister of "Bharat" — an ancient Sanskrit name championed by his Hindu nationalist supporters that shot to prominence as the summit approached.

 Earlier in the day, Sunak and his wife Akshata Murthy separately took time to visit and offer prayers at the Akshardham Temple, one of Delhi's most prominent Hindu houses of worship.